Upper West Side

 What to avoid:

-On Sunday mornings it can seem like everyone who lives on the Upper West Side is in the store to buy bagels and lox.
-During the week, because the store closes so early (at 7:30 p.m.
-Monday through Friday, Saturday until 8:00 and Sundays until 6:00 pm), it's always crowded after work.
+On Sunday mornings it can seem like everyone who lives on the Upper West Side is in the store to buy bagels and lox so try to go early.
+It's also almost unbearably crowded the days before any Jewish holidays.
+During the week, because the store closes so early (at 7:30 pm Monday through Friday, Saturday until 8:00 pm, and Sundays until 6:00 pm), it's also crowded with shoppers stopping by after work.

 What to know:

-Albeit with a very limited selection, they sell fresh fish and meat and poultry.
-Zabar's upstairs cookware store has an excellent selection of appliances, pots and pans (including most major brands), kitchen gadgets, and replacement parts for the stuff you already have, like water filters.
-Their prices can be so good they won't advertise them but call and ask.
+Although it's a very limited selection, they sell fresh fish, meat and poultry.
+Zabar's upstairs cookware store has an excellent selection of small appliances, pots and pans (including most major brands), kitchen gadgets, baking tools, and replacements for necessities like water and coffee filters.